-But counterfeits aren’t the only threat to Amazon’s reputation.
-WIth 95 percent of all online shoppers using reviews as a considerable guideline in their purchasing decisions, social proof can ultimately launch or destroy a brand overnight.
-And while Amazon has maintained long running and detailed policies against incentivized reviews, resulting in thousands of highly public lawsuits over the past six years, it hasn't deterred even Amazon-exclusive brands from attempting to manipulate the review system.
+But while Amazon has maintained long running and detailed policies against incentivized and fake reviews, resulting in thousands of highly public lawsuits over the past six years, it hasn't deterred some Amazon-exclusive brands from attempting to manipulate reviews.

 Including brands collectively estimated at over $1 Billion in sales on the platform.